-With so many U.S. citizens utilizing Medicare, we wanted to go ahead and take a closer look at just who exactly is covered by Medicare.
+It covers people 65 and over; but, people with disabilities may qualify before 65.
+With so many U.S. citizens utilizing Medicare, we wanted to take a closer look at who has Medicare and how they use it.

 Explanation of Medicare Coverage & Benefits for 2020